 For more info, please visit PohmYoga.com

-Sparkle believes that yoga as a therapuetic art form, science, and philosophy can powerfully impact lives.
-Sparkle draws from studies in Anusara, Vinyasa, and many other styles of hatha yoga and meditation to create a compassionate and uplifting blend of vinyasa flow with pranayama and yogic philosophy; Each class is different, experiential, and inspired.
-Sparkle is also a licensed massage therapist and cites bodywork as a major influence on her teaching style.
+Sparkle teaches a diverse blend of vinyasa flow with pranayama and uplifting philosophy; Each class is different, experiential, and inspired.
+Her classes offer a careful selection of asana, pranayama, and kriya set to an emotive musical soundtrack.
 Sparkle hopes to present yoga exactly as she has experienced it: as a wellspring of creation, vitality, and hope.

 Originally starting out as a biology teacher, she shifted her presence from the high school classroom to the yoga studio.
 Although she’d been practicing for almost 10 years, after a bout with cancer, Jill was impacted by what yoga can do for pain management, mood regulation, and overall strength and well being.
 Yoga became an anchor in her life, and her passion for yoga blossomed as her drive to teach persisted.
 Jill got her training from the White Lotus Foundation in Santa Barbara, studying under Ganga White and Tracey Rich.

 With her emphasis in Vinyasa Flow, Jill’s focus in her classes is to connect movement with the breath, create healing energy, and be mindful of students’ strengths and limitations from a compassionate and supportive perspective.
 She views the art of yoga as an efficient skill set of tools that can help the body, not as specific goals that must be attained that can compromise the body and potentially injure.

 To learn more about Jill, please visit www.jillwhiteyoga.com